wix-incubator/kafka-connect-s3/README.md

 ## Testing

 Integration tests can be ran using Docker.
-Simply run the `run-integration-tests.sh` script on a Mac/Linux system.
+Simply run the `run-integration-tests.sh` && `run-integration-tests-mysql.sh` scripts on a Mac/Linux system.